 A unique suspension design brings the highest degree of comfort to the Aura AG.
 A single mesh backing stretches the span of the back panel and connects continuously through the hip belt.
 It is a soft, perforated panel that offers incredible breathability.
 Comfort is not compromised by a lack of ventilation or support in the back, shoulders, or hips.
-The panel molds to your back and hips like a massage chair, with little time needed to break it in.
+The panel molds to your back and hips like a massage chair, with little time needed to break it in; the newly updated version of this pack has small, subtle differences, most notably in the hip belt.
+The new belt is easier to get on and less stiff, whereas the old waist belt felt a bit too tight after prying it open to put the pack on.

 The shoulder straps fit well to a woman's shape and are ventilated in the same way as the back panel.
 Similar in design is the Thule Versant 60, whose straps are also narrow and straightforward.
 On the other end of the spectrum is the Mountain Hardwear Ozonic 60 — Women's, a pack that has thicker, bulkier shoulder straps that are less breathable than those of the Aura.

 Another unique aspect of the Aura is the hip belt design.
 Unlike most packs where the hip belt moves independently from the rest of the bag, the Aura's hip belt has been incorporated into the back panel in one fluid design.
 This restricts the hip belt from having a full range of motion outward.
-When first putting the pack on, this is noticeable, because you have to spread the two sides of the belt apart, but once it's on, the pack is very comfortable and stable.
 With a heavy load, this may present some discomfort in the hoisting process, but it otherwise feels comfortable as a single component.

 Many of these packs do not provide the same level of comfort and support as the Aura does.
 On the heavier side are the Osprey Ariel 65 and the REI Co-op Traverse.
 The Deuter ACT Lite 60+10 SL weighs in at 4.31 pounds, making it the closest in weight to the Aura.
 The significant part about the Aura AG, and what sets it apart, is its ability to carry both large and small loads comfortably.
 This is atypical with packs of this size and capacity.